wdi-sf-jan-2014/notes/active_record_associations/migrations_and_associations.md

 This command creates two files:

 ```
-db/migrate/20140127225429_create_accounts.rb
+db/migrate/20140127225429_create_studentss.rb
-app/models/account.rb
+app/models/student.rb
 ```
 The first file created is the migration which can be run using ```rake db:migrate``` to create the database in SQL.
 Migrations files have a format which is important to know.
 The first long string of numbers is the timestamp of when the migration was created.
 The second part of the filename is the name of the migration.

 The second filename is the model class.
-The model inherits from ```ActiveRecord::Base``` and is the class the represents the students database.
+The model inherits from ```ActiveRecord::Base``` and it is the class that represents the students database.
 This model class cannot do anything to the database until a database exists in a database system like Postgres or sqlite.

 ### Review Questions